Rock tumbles down the canyon before the climbers' eyes — "like Russian roulette."

 Risk taken into account: There is a heated debate about this in social networks

 For others, the horror of Mont Blanc is natural: “I worked for many years as a helicopter medic.
 Mountain always carries high and sometimes very high risk.
 But when we think of the greatest danger of all time, the car… we still get into it,” writes one doctor.
-Another user says: “If the human race had always been more careful, we would never have been on the moon, we would never have discovered undiscovered regions, 14 of the highest mountains on the planet could not have been climbed.”
-Hikers here do not allow anything unexpected or sudden to take them; anyone who climbs here knows that when you reach this point you must stop and wait for a gap between two descents.
-Then you continue straight without a gap, and without panicking.
-You cross the area quickly.
+Another user says: “If the human race had always been more careful, we would never have been on the moon, we would never have discovered undiscovered regions, and we would never have climbed the 14 highest mountains on the planet.”
+Hikers here do not allow themselves to be carried away by anything unexpected or sudden; As anyone who climbs here knows, when you reach this point you have to stop and wait for a gap between two descents.
+Then you continue straight without a break, and quickly cross the area without panicking.

 Despite the risks, a man from Bavaria climbed Mont Blanc last year with two artificial legs.
 There were mountaineers in Austria in February He fell on a rock and was injured.
 Experts warn that this… Permafrost on mountain peaks is at risk of melting rises.